Which Of The Following Statements About Cyclooctatetraene Is Not True

 • Organometallic Chemistry: Cyclooctatetraene is a versatile ligand in organometallic chemistry.
 Its complexes with transition metals are used in catalysis, materials science, and other areas.

 • Materials Science: Cyclooctatetraene derivatives are used in the development of new materials with specific properties.
-For example, they can be incorporated into organic electronic devices.
+Take this: they can be incorporated into organic electronic devices.

 • Pharmaceutical Chemistry: Certain cyclooctatetraene derivatives have shown potential as pharmaceutical agents.
 They are being investigated for their biological activity and potential therapeutic applications.